writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 +++
-title = "Blog Automation Part Three" date = 2022-03-02T08:25:14+11:00
+title = "Automating blogging workflow - Part Three" date = 2022-03-02T08:25:14+11:00
-tags = [""]
+tags = ["blog-as-code","cicd","hugo","github-actions"]
 categories = [""]
 draft = false
 +++

 # Introduction

-In this third blog post of [about the management of my site](https://blog.danielteycheney.com/tags/blog-as-code/), we will go through the first iteration of improvements.
+In this third blog post of [about the management of my site](https://blog.danielteycheney.com/tags/blog-as-code/), I will go through the first iteration of improvements.

 ## Background